What is Serving It Right?

 Foreign representatives of foreign liquor manufacturers temporarily in BC are also exempt if supervised by a person who is SIR certified.

-Recognized responsible beverage service programs: ProServe Program (Alberta), Serve it Right (Saskatchewan), Smart Choices (Manitoba), Smart Serve (Ontario), Service in Action (Quebec), It’s Good Business: Responsible Service of Alcohol (New Brunswick), It’s Good Business (Nova Scotia), It’s Our Business (Prince Edward Island), It’s Good Business: Responsible Service of Alcohol (Newfoundland and Labrador), Be a Responsible Server (B.A.R.S) (Yukon).
+Recognized responsible beverage service programs: ProServe Program (Alberta), Serve it Right (Saskatchewan), Serving It Safe/Smart Choices (Manitoba), Smart Serve (Ontario), Service in Action (Quebec), It’s Good Business: Responsible Service of Alcohol (New Brunswick), It’s Good Business (Nova Scotia), It’s Our Business (Prince Edward Island), It’s Good Business: Responsible Service of Alcohol (Newfoundland and Labrador), Be a Responsible Server (B.A.R.S) (Yukon).
 More…

 For More about Specific Licence Guidelines and Liquor Regulations: